 As members of the academic advising profession, advisors are expected to engage in professional development activities each year.
 As Bryant, Chagani, Endres, & Galvin (2006) state “[p]rofessional development is essential for promoting staff development, nurturing and retaining talented advisors, providing excellent student services, conserving scarce resources, and realizing institutional goals, such as improving student retention and graduation rates.”
 Overall, professional development engagement assists in enhancing the profession of advising within the global advising community and Indiana University Bloomington.

-The BAAC Steering Committee has approved the following guidelines for use of the BAAC email list:
+The IUBAAC Steering Committee has approved the following guidelines for use of the IUBAAC email list:

 - The email list is for sharing professional and university-related information (some examples of noteworthy information worth sending over the email list are information about new courses or revised course numbers, relevant advising articles/resources, advising awards, new advisors/staffing changes and retirements).
 Please do not use the list for personal or promotional purposes.